-Currently, children may not visit.
+Currently, children may not visit our hospitals.
 During normal operations, child visitation will be at the discretion of the family/designee and patient in collaboration with the patient care staff.
 Visits by children and siblings must be supervised, and children are never to be left unattended in a waiting area.
 During high viral activity, like the flu season, visits by children may not be permitted.

 While TidalHealth encourages everyone to comply with the established visitation hours, we do understand there are times families may be required to visit outside of the established visiting hours or wish to spend a longer time with their loved ones.
 In those occasions, TidalHealth has implemented the following guidelines to protect the safety of visitors, patients and staff.

 If arriving prior to 8 am, after 8 pm or if staying beyond 8 pm, all visitors are asked to report to the TidalHealth Security Station located within the Emergency Department.
 You will be required to provide identification and given a badge that must be worn at all times.
 The badge identifies you and will detail for our staff and security team the area you are visiting.